 - i.
-Existing trees will be protected where they make a significant contribution to the local landscape, or amenity of the site, or have wildlife significance.
 Applicants shall consider opportunities to retain trees of high amenity and environmental value taking into consideration both their individual merit and their contribution as part of a group or broader landscape feature.
 Existing trees on and immediately adjacent the development site shall be recorded following guidance in the relevant British Standard. - ii.
-The Council will protect existing trees and trees planted in accordance with approved landscaping schemes through the making of Tree Preservation Orders where appropriate or necessary.
-Development applications shall provide details as to how the retained trees, hedges and hedge banks will be protected prior to, during and after construction. - ii.
-Existing trees on and adjacent to a site must be recorded following guidance in the relevant British Standard including an assessment for ancient or veteran tree status, also including orchard status where appropriate.
-The Council will as a condition of any planning permission granted, require details as to how trees, hedges and hedge banks will be protected prior to and during and after construction. - iv.
-No building, hard surfacing drainage or underground works will be permitted that does not accord with the principles of the relevant British Standard unless, exceptionally, the Council is satisfied that such works can be accommodated without harm to the trees concerned or there are overriding reasons for development to proceed. - v.
-Planning permission will be refused for development resulting in the loss or deterioration of ancient woodland and the loss of aged or veteran trees found outside ancient woodland (including from indirect impacts such as increased visitor pressure), unless the need for, and benefits of, the development in that location clearly outweigh the loss.
+Development applications shall provide details as to how the retained trees, hedges and hedge banks will be protected prior to, during and after construction. - iii.
+No building, hard surfacing drainage or underground works will be permitted that does not accord with the principles of the relevant British Standard unless, exceptionally, the Council is satisfied that such works can be accommodated without harm to the trees concerned or there are overriding reasons for development to proceed. - iv.
+Planning permission will be refused for development resulting in the loss or deterioration of ancient woodland and the loss of aged or veteran trees found outside ancient woodland (including from indirect impacts such as increased visitor pressure), unless the need for, and benefits of, the development in that location clearly outweigh the loss. - v.

-vi.
 The Council will protect existing trees through the making of Tree Preservation Orders where appropriate.
-[MM42]